UNT athletic department has four cases of COVID-19

 “You can’t completely eliminate risk, but we feel like we have put enough measures in place to provide a safe environment,” Jared Mosley, UNT’s associate vice president for athletics, said before the school began bringing athletes back to campus.
 Mosley played a key role in formulating UNT’s plans to reopen its facilities.

-Several schools have had members of their athletic departments test positive for COVID-19 in the last few weeks.
+Several schools have had members of their athletic departments test positive for COVID-19 in the past few weeks.

 Houston allowed its football, men’s basketball and women’s basketball teams to return to campus June 1 and tested only athletes who showed symptoms or came from areas that had a high number of positive cases, according to the Houston Chronicle.